2 Spirit History in Edmonton

 The 2SYEG group began gaining a presence in the LGBTQ2+ community by participating in the annual Pride Parade with their own floats.
 Their focus was on re-establishing strong cultural practices for 2 Spirit peoples in Edmonton.
 They also made strides in the social media scene by establishing a Facebook page for the group, 2Spirit YEG.

-On June 8, 2017, the 2 Spirit community was invited to lead the 37th annual Edmonton Pride Parade, for the first time since its inception in the 1980s.
+On June 8, 2017, the 2 Spirit community was invited to grand marshall the 37th annual Edmonton Pride Parade for the first time since its inception in the 1980s.
+It was around then that Boyd Whiskeyjack started Knowledge Transfer and began gathering 2 Spirit kin to form the new organization of E2S.